-The National Institute for Energy Ethics and Society (NIEES) is an exciting one week seminar for 15-20 graduate students and postdoctoral fellows in energy research to examine ethical and societal issues associated with US energy choices.
-Seminar participants will attend lectures and discussions, work on individual and group projects, and develop plans for activities at their home institutions.
-They will visit energy research facilities to talk with researchers and managers about the directions and ethical aspects of their work.
-A description of the Institute's curriculum is available now.
+The National Institute for Energy Ethics and Society (NIEES) was an exciting one week seminar for 15-20 graduate students and postdoctoral fellows in energy research to examine ethical and societal issues associated with US energy choices.
+Seminar participants attended lectures and discussions, worked on individual and group projects, and developed plans for activities at their home institutions.
+They visited energy research facilities to talk with researchers and managers about the directions and ethical aspects of their work.
+A description of the Institute's curriculum is available.

-The seminar will take place April 8-12, 2013 at Arizona State University in Tempe, AZ.
-Travel expenses to and from the seminar and a stipend will cover expenses for 15 participants.
+The seminar took place April 8-12, 2013 at Arizona State University in Tempe, AZ.
+Travel expenses to and from the seminar and a stipend covered expenses for 15 participants.

-The NIEES is organized by the National Academy of Engineering and Arizona State University, and is supported by the National Science Foundation (Grants 1032966 and 1033082).
+The NIEES was organized by the National Academy of Engineering and Arizona State University, and was supported by the National Science Foundation (Grants 1032966 and 1033082).